srobo/j5/README.md

 ## How do I contribute to j5?

 `j5` is being developed by a group of volunteers at the University of Southampton.
 We welcome contributions and reside in a channel on the SourceBots Slack.

-(1): Neither Student Robotics nor Hills Road have officially agreed to use this software for their respective competitions. `j5` does not represent any of the competitions listed.